• Skip to primary navigation

 A round cake with a lion and number 2 cake topper.

-I have a separate post on how to make the lion cupcakes and you can read all about them here.
+I have a separate post on how to make the lion cupcakes.
 This post is more for the lion cake, which was decorated pretty much in the same theme as the cupcakes.
 In fact, the fondant lion cake topper on this cake is of the exact same design as the ones on the cupcakes except that it is slightly larger in size.

-And as I have mentioned on my cupcakes page, the lion cake topper design was based on my customer's selection from the internet and I have traced it to Yenni Ng of Cotton Candy Bakeshop (unable to provide a direct link as the link to the website is broken).
+The lion cake topper design on this cake was based on my customer's selection from the internet and I have traced it to Yenni Ng of Cotton Candy Bakeshop (unable to provide a direct link as the link to the website is broken).
 So credit goes to Yenni Ng for the lion cake topper design.

 Overall, this was a pretty simple lion cake to decorate.
 Other than the 3D fondant lion topper and the number topper, everything else was pretty easy to make.